 Managing Your Online Reputation

 You constantly try to impress your customers to keep them coming back and referring their friends.
 Your reputation matters in the community you serve.
-The online landscape can also have a reputation for your business and it is quickly becoming just as important to manage.
+The online landscape can also have a reputation for your business and it is quickly becoming just as important to manage, and there are also other important things you need to manage such as employees and using software like paystub can help with this.
 Small things like having two different addresses listed online or bad reviews that a customer wrote without you knowing can have a huge effect on who can see your business, and what they think about you.

 What You Can Do